Frequently Asked Questions

 RV-Only Full hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
 Tents are not allowed in full hookup sites.

 RV-Only Water & Electric sites can accommodate one camping unit with one vehicle.
 Tents are not allowed in water & electric sites.

 RV-Only No Hookup sites can accommodate one camping unit (rv, trailer, truck camper, van camper, vehicle with a rooftop tent) with one vehicle.
 Tents are not allowed in standard sites.

 Tent-Only No Hookup sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle.

 There is a one car limit in each camp site (this is strictly enforced).
 If you have an additional vehicle, be aware that at the Mary's Lake Campground, there are only a few overflow parking spaces available and they are not guaranteed.
 At the East Portal Campground, all extra vehicles must be parked off of the property.
-Beginning in 2022, a $7.00/day vehicle fee will be collected for every vehicle.
+A $7.00/day vehicle fee will be collected for every vehicle.

 How big can my tent be?